DesignInTheBlack/Elevate/README.md

 **Extension Considerations:**
 - As you begin extending Elevate to fit your use case, consider the following:
-  1. Design system tokens should always be defined in the design directory and you can spread them in the existing token categories in `elevate/config/design.ts`.
+  1. Design system tokens should always be defined in the design directory and you can spread them in the existing token categories in `elevate/config/design.ts` for maximum compatibility with the default declarations in the declaration map.
-  2. Examine the existing rules that allow Elevate to work out of the box by mapping token types to intermediary rules to CSS declarations in the property attribute map.
+  2. Examine the existing rules that allow Elevate to work out of the box by mapping token types to intermediary rules to CSS declarations in the declaration map.
   3. You can effectively create your own use case specific syntax for your project via these intermediary rules, but do so with care and consideration if you do.
+Elevate recommends using the existing rules for maximum compatibility whenever possible.
 <br>

 #### Troubleshooting